- Summary:

 NIO Inc. Reports Delivery Numbers

-China annonces EV incentives
+China announces EV incentives

-In June, the Chinese government announced that it will offer incentives worth an equivalent of roughly $1,400 to those who trade their fossil fuel vehicles for EVs, fuel-cell vehicles and plug-in hybrid vehicles.
+In June 2024, the Chinese government announced that it will offer incentives worth an equivalent of roughly $1,400 to those who trade their fossil fuel vehicles for EVs, fuel-cell vehicles and plug-in hybrid vehicles.
 The move is likely to boost EV sales in the world’s second-largest economy, and NIO stands to benefit.
 However, BYD is likely to benefit more from the incentives, as it produces lower-priced EVs, meaning that the incentive will account for a larger percentage of its product prices.

 As per the latest NIO stock news, the company is accelerating the development of its network of battery swap stations.
 This is expected to increase the revenue of the Chinese EV maker significantly.
 The company has rolled out around 10 of its next-generation battery swap stations in China.
 These charging stations could be ideal for long-distance travelers while also boosting the company’s revenue.